 I’m holding my firm place, but I’ve changed my mind

-If you have been accepted by your firm choice University (unconditional firm), it’s not too late to change your mind.
+If you have been accepted by your firm choice university (unconditional firm), it’s not too late to change your mind.
 You can release yourself from your unconditional firm place on UCAS Hub and select ‘Decline my place’ or contact your firm university who can do this on your behalf.
 However, it is important that there is a place for you on your preferred course elsewhere, so do chat with the university you're interested in first.

 I'm holding my insurance place, but I've changed my mind